retrocomputacion/retrobbs/readme.md

 ### Function SENDFILE:
 Send a file to the client, call the appropriate transfer routine.
 Optionally, show a file dialog or download to disk.<br>
-Supported file types include: `JPG, GIF, PNG, ART, OCP, KOA, KLA, DD, DDL, MP3, WAV, TXT, SEQ, TML and PRG`
+Supported file types include: `JPG, GIF, PNG, ART, OCP, KOA, KLA, DD, DDL, BOTI, MP3, WAV, TXT, SEQ, TML and PRG` If the save option is enabled, any unsupported file will be transferred to disk

 Configuration file parameter keys:
 | key | description